What Causes Algae in a Swimming Pool?

 There are various types of compounds you can use to chlorinate the water, including sodium hypochlorite and chlorinated isocyanurates.

 If the chlorine levels in the pool are incredibly low or if it is not evenly distributed in the water, it gives a chance for algae growth to spread.
+You should also be aware of the effects of chlorine lock – have a read.

 green algae in a swimming pool